-Losing weight while breastfeeding definitely requires a proper meal plan.
-We’ll show you what a weight loss meal plan looks like for breastfeeding mamas, so you can create your own meal plan, but if you would like a step-by-step program to help you lose weight safely, check out all our courses, programs, challenges, & recipe book.
+To lose weight while breastfeeding requires a proper meal plan and some help.
+If you would like a step-by-step program to help you lose weight safely, check out all our courses, programs, challenges, & recipe book.

 What does a good breastfeeding diet for weight loss include?